developertom01/take-home-optional-starter/docs/production-considerations.md

 ```

 **Benefits**:
-- ✅ Only fetches relevant data
+- ✅ Only fetches relevant data within date range
-- ✅ Database does the filtering (faster)
+- ✅ Database does the filtering (uses indexes)
-- ✅ Reduces network transfer
+- ✅ Reduces network transfer (no old/distant data)
 - ✅ Supports pagination out of the box
+- ✅ **Prevents full table scans** with proper indexes on date columns
+- ✅ Scales as historical data grows

+**Why Date Range is Critical**:
+- Without date filtering, queries scan **all** slots/appointments (millions over time)
+- With date range: Only scans 30 days of data (~thousands of rows)
+- **Performance impact**: 100x+ faster queries as data accumulates
+- **Index usage**: Database can use B-tree indexes on date columns efficiently

 ---